 Rainforest Green & Brown Marble: The Jolie Laide Duo for Interiors with a Twist

-Are you bored of the typical white and grey marble?
-Here is a trend for you to join in 2025.
-The overdose of greige and clean girl aesthetics has robbed the interiors of colors.
-It’s time for a palette cleanser.
-The “Jolie Laide” or pretty-ugly trend has already gained momentum and seems to stay until our homes give again the spring-is-here vibes as predicted by Elle Decor.
-Are you wondering how pretty and ugly can go hand in hand in interior design and is related to stone surfaces?
+If white marble no longer feels relevant on your walls, here is a trend for you to join in 2025.
+The overdose of greige and clean girl aesthetics has robbed the interiors of color.
+It is time for a palette cleanser.
+The “Jolie Laide” or pretty-ugly trend has already gained momentum and seems to stay until our homes revive the spring-is-here vibes as predicted by Elle Decor.
+Are you wondering how pretty and ugly can go hand in hand in interior design?
+How is it related to stone surfaces?
 Patience.
 Patience.

 Rainforest Green